silverleague/silverstripe-logviewer/README.md

 ## Configuration

 This is a plug and play module.
-Simply instal, then run a `dev/build` and flush:
+Simply install, then run a `dev/build` and flush:

 ```shell
 sake dev/build flush=1